lukso-network/tools-lsp-factory/docs/deployment/digital-asset.md

 });
 ```

-#### Passing Asset Metadata
+#### Pre-uploaded Assets

-Assets can be passed in the `assets` parameter as an array of asset metadata.
+Previously uploaded assets can be included by passing an array of asset metadata in the `assets` parameter.

 ```javascript
 await lspFactory.LSP8IdentifiableDigitalAsset.deploy({